UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

              caption="IDM: running the router with your settings" >}}

 ## Add CittaVR config file

-You will also need to tell CittaVR **where** is your IDM router.
-For this (and other purposes), **create** a CittaVR configuration file.
+CittaVR uses a configuration file to store some of its settings (in particular, **where** is the IDM router you want to use, if any).
+So, let's **create** a CittaVR configuration file.
 The file must be located in the `Assets/StreamingAssets` folder (we use this location in order to ensure that Unity will bundle them when building), and be called `cittavr.config`.
-You should specify at least the following properties:
+You may specify the following properties:

 * **`IDM.Router.Proxy`**, which is clearly the proxy of your IDM router.
-If you used the previous configuration file, this value would be `C1740001 -t -e 1.0:tcp -h 127.0.0.1 -p 6140`. **Note:** if you are contacting with **IceC** devices, remember that you **must** add `-e 1.0` here.
+If you used the previous configuration file, this value would be `0A01C17400000001 -t -e 1.0:tcp -h 127.0.0.1 -p 6140`. **Note:** if you are contacting with **IceC** devices, remember that you **must** add `-e 1.0` here.

 * **`CittaVR.Adapter.Endpoints`**, as CittaVR will expose **virtual objects** to the real world, you will need to specify **the endpoints** where they should be contacted.
 These virtual objects will be **registered** on the given IDM router, so these endpoints **must** be reachable by the router.

 * **`CittaVR.Id`**, as we will see later, CittaVR provides an object to **dynamically instantiate** new objects.
 This is the identity of this object.
-You should put here something in the **same domain** as your router (in this example, something like `C1740002`), and make sure that there are **enough free addresses** starting from this one, as the new dynamic objects will be using them.
+  You should put here something in the **same domain** as your router (in this example, something like `0A01C17400000001`), and make sure that there are **enough free addresses** starting from this one, as the new dynamic objects will be using them.

 The following is a **full configuration** file, which uses the previously defined router:

 {{< code ini "cittavr.config" >}}
-IDM.Router.Proxy = C1740001 -t -e 1.0:tcp -h 127.0.0.1 -p 6140
+IDM.Router.Proxy = 0A01C17400000001 -t -e 1.0:tcp -h 127.0.0.1 -p 6140
 CittaVR.Adapter.Endpoints = tcp -h 127.0.0.1 -p 9001
-CittaVR.Id = C1740002
+CittaVR.Id = 0A01C17400000002
 {{< /code >}}

 # Installing ZeroC Ice for Unity